bahmutov/cypress-examples/docs/recipes/click-random-element.md

 Imagine all elements initially are hidden using class name "secret".
 We want to pick two random elements and reveal them.

+📺 Watch this example in the video [Remove Class From Sampled Elements](https://youtu.be/zB2LYB0yFwQ).

 ```css hide
 #names li {
   color: black;